packet0x/About-my-mac-UI/README.md

 4.  **Customize it?** Go wild!
 Change the specs, add features, make it even *more* ridiculous.
 (But seriously, it's just HTML and CSS.)
 5.  **Show it off!** Deploy it to GitHub Pages (or anywhere else) and fool your friends.

+## Note

+I SET THE WRONG IMAGE SO YOUR FOOL CAN BE DEFECTIVE EASILY LOLOLOL

 ## License

 [MIT License](LICENSE) (Because sharing is caring, even fake Mac info.)
 But, like, don't try to sell this as a real operating system.
 Apple might get a *little* upset. 😉